ozzyjohnson/ansible-ffmpeg-build/README.md

 ### 2014-09-18:

-I've updated this playbook to work with the current version of ansible, but I don't expect to maintain it further.
-I've started using Docker for the system this was being applied to so anything that needs to change will happen in that configuration.
+I've updated this playbook to work with [Ansible 1.7.1](http://www.ansible.com/blog/page/9).
+Recently, I've started using Docker for the system this was being applied to.
+Find the Dockerfile and resulting image below.

 [Dockerfile](https://github.com/ozzyjohnson/docker-ffmpeg-webm)

 [Automated Build](https://registry.hub.docker.com/u/ozzyjohnson/ffmpeg-webm/)

+### Description:

 A simple playbook to clone and build ffmpeg + some useful codecs from source.